emeroconnor333/EmpowerHer/README.md

 # EmpowerHer
-Website for EmpowerHer, a wellness workshop.
+The website for EmpowerHer, a wellness workshop.